-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for access to classified information must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for access to classified information must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-Applicant presented no evidence of any action he has taken to resolve his delinquent debts.
+I considered Applicant's service in the Navy reserves and his honorable discharge.
+Applicant admits a history of numerous and varied criminal offenses.
 He has not provided sufficient credible documentary information to show reasonable and responsible action to address delinquent debts and resolve financial problems.
-Applicant has not demonstrated responsible management of his finances or a consistent record of actions to resolve financial issues.
 Overall, the record evidence leaves me with questions and doubts about Applicant's judgment, reliability, and trustworthiness.
 He has not established his suitability for access to classified information.
-For all these reasons, I conclude Applicant has not mitigated the security concerns arising from his financial situation.
+For all these reasons, I conclude Applicant has not mitigated the security concerns arising from his financial situation and criminal conduct.